-I am an Associate Professor in the School of Public Health, University of Alberta and an Applied Public Health Chair (supported by the Canadian Institutes of Health Research in partnership with Public Health Agency of Canada and Alberta Innovates - Health Solutions) with a mandate to help advance the field of population health intervention and health equity.
+I am a professor in the School of Public Health, University of Alberta and an Applied Public Health Chair (supported by the Canadian Institutes of Health Research in partnership with Public Health Agency of Canada and Alberta Innovates - Health Solutions) with a mandate to help advance the field of population health intervention and health equity.
 I am a health geographer and health promotion researcher with a strong interest in the role of built and social environments on health and well-being.
 I also have expertise in the development and diffusion of healthy public policies.

 I am an applied researcher, which means that community impact (or “making a real difference in the community”) is as important to me as scholarly impact.
 My research is typically conducted in partnership with practitioners and decision-makers in the communities (or other settings) that are working with me.
 The community partners I collaborate with help to define project research questions and implement the project in meaningful ways.
 In turn, the research helps to address issues that the community partners are working with in their daily practice.